 What is Unix Timestamp Converter?

 A Unix timestamp (epoch time) is the number of seconds elapsed since 00:00:00 UTC on Thursday, 1 January 1970.
 It is the de-facto universal time format in computing — used in databases, APIs, JWT tokens, cron jobs, file systems, and every major programming language.
 A 10-digit number represents seconds; a 13-digit number is milliseconds (as returned by JavaScript's Date.now()).
 Negative values represent dates before the epoch.
-ISO 8601 (e.g. 2025-01-01T00:00:00.000Z) is the safest interchange format because it encodes the timezone offset, eliminating locale ambiguity.
+ISO 8601 (e.g. 2025-01-01T00:00:00.000Z) is the most standard interchange format because it encodes the timezone offset, eliminating locale ambiguity.

 Best For